vcerny01/website2/content/notes/_index.md

     link="/notes/ancient-greece"
     title="Ancient Greece"
     img-src="/images/main/cover-ancient-greece.webp"
-    description="Briefly covering the whole history of Ancient Greece, from the Minoan civilization to Roman occupation.
+    description="Briefly covering the whole history of Ancient Greece, from the Minoan civilization to Roman occupati    on.
 Written in English."
 >}}
 {{< topic
     link="/notes/music-theory"